 In this serene modern country bathroom, traditional tongue and groove panelling is given an elevated look when paired with gold accessories.

-And don’t be shy of adding a little glamour – it’s these brushed gold fittings that really make this bathroom shine.
+And don’t be shy of adding a little glamor – it’s these brushed gold fittings that really make this bathroom shine.